Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * node engine decoder is activated.
 * The review of 5 bitcoin wallets has been completed.
 * Your amount of 9806 bitcoins has been confirmed.
+* The real wallet order was registered and final.
 #
 #
 2- Tether Wallets :